letsiki/automated-eda-and-cleaner/README.md

 * `cleaned_data.csv` — Cleaned dataset

+* `summary.json` — JSON-formatted summary (preferred) with stats and column types

 * `summary_table.csv` — Tabular EDA summary

 * `summary_table.md` — Tabular EDA summary

-* `summary.json` — JSON-formatted summary (preferred) with stats and column types

 * `plots/` — Histogram or bar chart per column, based on inferred type

 ## **📖 Output Explanation**

-* In the summaries, each column has an associated EDA type

-* EDA types go beyond the standard Pandas Dataframe's dtype

-* They essentially determine the real type of data, regardless of the dtype

-* If for example, we have an 'Int64' value, like month numbers, it will correctly be assigned to an EDA type of 'category'

-* If instead, we had another 'Int64', representing the goals Ronaldo scored, it would be assigned to the 'numeric' EDA type.

-* EDA types are crucial for the eda_cleaner, as they determine the kind of metrics that will appear for each column in the summaries, but also determine the appropriate plot type to be generated (if there is one).
+* Columns end up being converted to data types suitable for analysis

+* For example an id column of increamenting integers will be converted to a 'string', whereas a string column of very few unique values will be converted to 'category'

 * Most plots are based on just one column.
-If however, a dataset contains more than one column of 'numeric' EDA type (numbers but not categorical), a correlation heatmap plot will be generated.
+If however, a dataset contains more than one column of 'Int64' or 'Float64' data type, a correlation heatmap plot will be generated.

 ## **🧠 Project Structure**